DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: Procgen additional experimental results

 \subsection{A qualitative analysis of when adaptive sampling strategies may or may not be effective in reducing the $\text{GenGap}$}

 We report in \Cref{fig:p_improvement_procgen} that, when compared to uniform sampling across procgen games, adaptive sampling strategies are significantly more likely to reduce the $\text{GenGap}$.
 Strategies employing ($S=S^V$) as their primary scoring function are also more likely to improve their test set scores.
-However, in \Cref{fig:correlation_analysis} we observe significant variability in $\mut{L}{b}$ and the $\text{GenGap}$ across procgen games.
+However, we measure significant variability across procgen games for $\mut{L}{b}$ in \Cref{tb:procgen_mi} (and by extension for the $\text{GenGap}$) for the different strategies tested.
 To better understand why, we compare the measured accuracy with a qualitative analysis of the observations and levels encountered in the ``Maze'' and ``Bigfish'' games (see \Cref{fig:procgen_levels} for renderings of different levels from each game).
-In Maze, the classifier accuracy remains over $80\%$ ($160\times$ random) for all methods tested and the reduction in $\text{GenGap}$ is insignificant.
-On the other hand, in Bigfish all adaptive sampling strategies tested lead to a significant reduction in classifier accuracy, dropping from $80\%$ to under $20\%$, and they are associated with a significant drop in $\text{GenGap}$ and improvement in test scores.
+In Maze, the classifier accuracy remains over $60\%$ ($120\times$ random) for all methods tested and the reduction in $\text{GenGap}$ is insignificant.
+On the other hand, in Bigfish all adaptive sampling strategies tested lead to a significant reduction in classifier accuracy when compared to uniform sampling, dropping from $65\%$ to between $12\%$ and $25\%$ (depending on the strategy), and correspond to a significant drop in the $\text{GenGap}$ and improvement in test scores.

 In Maze, the observation space lets the agent observe the full layout at every timestep.
-The maze layout is unique to each level and easily identifiable by the agent's ResNet architecture.
+The maze layout is unique to each level and should be easily identifiable by the agent's ResNet architecture.
 Intuitively, we can hypothesise that adaptive sampling strategies will not be effective if all the levels are easily identifiable by the model, which appears to be the case in Maze.
-In these cases, other data regularisation techniques, such as augmenting the observations, can be more effective, and in fact \cite{PLR} report that Maze is one of the games where combining PLR with UCB-DrAC leads to a significant improvement in test scores.
+In these cases, other data regularisation techniques, such as augmenting the observations, could be more effective, and in fact \cite{PLR} report that Maze is one of the games where combining PLR with UCB-DrAC \cite{raileanu2021UCB-DrAC}, a data augmentation method, leads to a significant improvement in test scores.